 About the project:

-At the start of the vertical slice course at Uppsala University I pitched this game to my classmates.
+At the start of the vertical slice course at Uppsala University, I pitched this game to my classmates.
 The goal with pitching this game was making a great portfolio piece for the entire team (you’ll be the judge of that) while also exploring the second-person perspective.
-I had already recruited a small team of 5 people shortly before the pitch with the team growing to a total of 7 students working full-time on the game during the course.
-Additionally, a sound designer outside of the course helped us with sound design and the soundtrack in his free time.
+I had already recruited a small team of 5 people shortly before the pitch, with the team growing to a total of 7 students working full-time on the game during the course.
+Additionally, a sound designer outside the course helped us with sound design and the soundtrack in his free time.
 Something to note as well is that this is the third project I’ve made with the Chonk Cats Productions team.

 The project I pitched at the time was a second-person perspective game in which the player would be tasked with guiding hostages out of an office building.
 Each hostage would have unique character traits that determine certain actions they may take due to events in the game.
 Both the multiple hostages and character traits were dropped due to repetitiveness and time constraints respectively.
-Instead we ended up focusing on polishing the second-person perspective and the stealth elements as much as possible.
+Instead, we ended up focusing on polishing the second-person perspective and the stealth elements as much as possible.

 Production took a little less than 8 weeks of work (time limit of the course) after which the game was presented to the public at GGC (Gotland Game Conference) 2023.
 Here the game received a lot of compliments from the jury and was nominated for both the art design and level design awards.